Income Tax Department: CBDT

 The Central Board of Direct Taxes (CBDT) is a part of the Department of Revenue, Ministry of Finance.
 The CBDT provides inputs for the policy and planning of direct taxes in India and is also responsible for the administration of direct tax laws through the IT Department.
 The CBDT is a statutory authority functioning under the Central Board of Revenue Act, 1963.
 The officials of the Board in their ex officio capacity also function as a division of the ministry dealing with matters relating to the levy and collection of direct taxes.
 The CBDT is headed by a chairman and also comprises six members, all of whom are ex officio special secretaries to the government of India.

 The chairman and members of the CBDT are selected from the Indian Revenue Service (IRS), whose members constitute the top management of the IT Department.
 The chairman and every member of CBDT are responsible for exercising supervisory control over specialised functional categories at field offices of the IT Department.
 Various functions and responsibilities of the CBDT are distributed amongst the chairman and six members, with only fundamental issues reserved for collective decision by the CBDT.
-The areas for collective decision by the CBDT include policy regarding discharge of statutory functions of the CBDT and of the union government under the various direct tax laws.
+The areas for collective decision by the CBDT include policy regarding discharge of statutory functions of the CBDT and of the Central government under the various direct tax laws.